 The ARPG has to walk a delicate line between depth and frantic slaughter.
 These are more than just mindless button-bashers – there’s consideration behind the murder, and a story that drives everything along.
 Done right, the ARPG is one of the most engaging games you can play.
 And there are loads of them on the Play Store.
 Like, loads.
-So we thought it was a good idea to pick what we think are the ten best.
+So we thought it was a good idea to pick what we think are the best Android ARPGs.

 After all, you don’t want to spend hours trawling through listings to find a game, you want to play it right now – such is the rhythm of mobile gaming.

 You can click on the names of the games in the list below to go straight to the Play Store to download them.
 Got your own suggestions for awesome ARPGs people should be playing?
 Then make sure you stick them in the comments section at the bottom of the article.
-Before that, here are the ten best ARPGs for Android in 2021.

 Titan Quest: Legendary Edition